BestTimesToVisit.com Logo

 packing

 Pack light, breathable clothing and comfortable walking shoes.
-You'll be doing a lot of exploring on foot, often on cobblestone streets or uneven terrain.
-Don't forget a swimsuit, a hat, and high SPF sunscreen – the Mediterranean sun is intense, even outside of peak summer.
+You'll be doing a lot of exploring on foot, often on uneven cobblestone streets or sandy beaches.
+Don't forget a wide-brimmed hat, sunglasses, and high-SPF sunscreen – the Mediterranean sun is strong, even in shoulder seasons.

 safety